 Mulches can vary but are essential to keep weed and grass competition away from the roots.
 Mulch also keeps the water from evaporating so the roots can absorb more from rain or irrigation.
 It will also help reduce or eliminate hand weeding during the summer months, a normal necessity.
 A wood chip covering of 8 cm (3") works well.
-Biodegradable or perforated plastic squares or sheets of newspaper can be used under the mulch to prevent any emerging weeds for season long control.
-Earthworm activity is enhanced under mulch too.
+Biodegradable plastic squares designed for this purpose anchored with 6 inch steel staples can be used to prevent any emerging weeds for season long control.
+Earthworm activity is greater under a mulch too.